stela/CarND-Traffic-Sign-Classifier-Project/README.md

 For the first image, the model is very sure that this is a stop sign (probability of 0.999996), and the image does contain a stop sign.
-The top five soft max probabilities were
+The top five soft max probabilities were:

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|